 Many of our overseas pupils have no need of assistance with their English.
-But at any one time there are typically about ten pupils in the lower school and two in the upper school receiving help on a regular basis, plus a few others in the Sixth Form who seek help from time to time.
+But at any one time there are typically about thirty pupils in the Shell, Fourth and Fifth Forms and one or two in the Sixth Form receiving help on a regular basis, plus a few others across the School who seek help from time to time, usually as part of a clinic run by the Head of EAL.